Clam Shell Technique Winners

 This photo is linked to Megan’s Facebook post featuring three more batches she made with this technique!

-The rest of the entries are posted in the order they were voted at the bottom of this post.
+The rest of the entries are posted at the bottom of the announcement.

 The good news is that I’ve put together a challenge for April now that many of our previous activities have been canceled and we are stuck at home!
 We will be re-visiting the Tall & Skinny Shimmy, originally taught by Tatiana Serko of Creative Soap by Steso in November 2015.
 I’m bringing it back with an added twist for the advanced category!
 Custom Craft Tools will sponsor both categories with generous gift certificate prizes for the winners, plus 10% off for all who submit an entry.